goburrow/gol/README.md

 is quite minimal and does not allow you to set level directly but the `DefaultLogger`, its default implementation, does.
 You can also create a Logger hierarchy with the `DefaultLogger`.
-A logger "a.b" will inherit logging level, layouter and appender from logger "a" unless its own properties are set.
+A logger "a/b/c" will inherit logging level, layouter and appender from logger "a/b" unless its own properties are set.

 ## Example